Skip to main content Skip to footer

-The Control of Substances Hazardous to Health Regulations 2002 (as amended 2004) (COSHH) [1,2] require employers to undertake an assessment of and control any substance that might present a hazard to employees and others (e.g. patients; visitors; staff repairing or servicing reusable dental equipment; dental laboratory staff handling dental impressions and appliances).
+The Control of Substances Hazardous to Health Regulations 2002 (as amended 2004) (COSHH) [1,2] require employers to undertake an assessment of and control exposure to any substance that might present a hazard to employees and others (e.g. patients; visitors; staff repairing or servicing reusable dental equipment; dental laboratory staff handling dental impressions and appliances).

 Hazardous substances can take the form of solids, liquids, gases, fumes, dust or biological agents.
 Exposure to these substances can be by swallowing, inhaling, skin puncture or absorption through the skin or eyes.